Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/light-anchor.md

 ![](Images/LightAnchor0.png)

 You can use a Light Anchor to light a scene in rendered Camera Space.
-You can also attach a transform to the Light Anchor through the **Anchor Position Override** field so the light will automatically move and rotate to match the selected lighting setup.
+You can also make the Light move and rotate to match your lighting set up.
+To do this, attach a [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) to the Light Anchor in the **Anchor Position Override** field.

 ![](Images/LightAnchorAnimation.gif)

-Note that the reference camera used to adjust the light rotation is the Main Camera.
-It means that using the Common presets may lead to a different result in the Scene View if you're view is not aligned with the Main Camera.
+**Note:** The reference Camera that adjusts the light rotation in the above example is the Main Camera.
+This means that the Common presets can create a different result in the Scene View if your view is not aligned with the Main Camera.

 ## Properties